-Following his footsteps, I had to tweak the cooking style since our pressure cooker bit the dust.
+Following in his footsteps, I had to tweak the cooking style since our pressure cooker bit the dust.
 This time it was me teaching my 12-year-old daughter how to make our family’s carnitas.
 The new method is explained in the recipe below.
 The end result was absolutely outstanding and I’ve cooked them this way ever since.

 I really hope you enjoy this recipe.
 From my home to yours.

--Tom Geist, Founder, SoCal Hot Sauce
+Tom Geist, Founder, SoCal Hot Sauce

 For the meat…